carlsonz16/MachineTeam/README.md

 ## Summary of Expenses
-- Currently no expenses since we are trying to find APIs that are free for public use.
+- Precise Picks required no expenses.
+The websie was locally hosted and the used API's leveraged were free for public use.

 ## Appendix
 **APIs**